bitcoin-computer/monorepo/packages/node/README.md

 npm run up
 ```

+</font>

-The node will create a `data` folder in the `packages/node` directory.
+The node will create the docker volumes in the `packages/node/chain-setup/**` directory of the selected chain and network.
 This folder contains the blockchain data and the database.
-</font>

 ### Run the Tests